 - Build student confidence.
 Students have experienced and overcome unprecedented challenges throughout the pandemic.
 They have also taken on numerous responsibilities, both academically and in their personal lives.
 Use these experiences to build confidence in students’ self-direction capabilities.

 - Plan for inclusion and reduce anxiety.
-Students have different resources at home, which means that whether they continue to learn remotely or choose to attend in-person classes.
-Progress might not look the same for everyone.
+Students have different resources at home, so progress might not look the same for everyone.
 Proper scaffolding and entry points are critical, along with acknowledging the difficulties they faced while in isolation.

 - Share and explore experiences.
 Allow students to share with you and with others how things were during remote learning, or what they experienced over the last months.
 A sense of togetherness and being heard might help students have an easier transition back to school after a traumatic time.